By Karen Shelford

 Whaka Village poupou dedicated by a Japanese officer before the war.Marae Atea, Wharemoi, and flagpole

-A cultural performance takes place twice a day and you can try your hand at weaving and also eating food straight out of the hot pools or stone ovens.
+A cultural performance takes place twice a day.
+Try your hand at weaving and also eating food straight out of the hot pools or stone ovens.
 Some of the villagers are creative so you will find weavers and tattooists at work as well.
-Souvenirs made by villagers and bought in can be purchased.
+Souvenirs made by villagers can be purchased.

-Tip: You can view geysers erupting on the Te Puia side of the Whakarewarewa thermal valley but you can't get close to them from this side...
+Tip: You can view geysers erupting up close on the Te Puia side of the Whakarewarewa Thermal Valley, but you can't get close to them from this side...
 YET.

 Whakarewarewa Thermal Village view to Four Feathers GeyserLooking from Whakarewarewa Village to Feathers Geyser at Te Puia